dajomas/Catan/2 players.md

-In my household, there are only 2 people who enjoy a nice game of Settlers of Catan, my daughter and me.
-So, a while back I started a search for the ultimate 2 player ruleset.
 I found a couple of descriptions on the internet and after I got “Catan: Traders & Barbarians” as a birthday present, I scraped everything together and developed the following rules for 2 players.

 These rules can be applied to the basic game, the Seafarers expansion, the Cities & Knights expansion and in some cases the Traders & Barbarians expansion.